sdcondon/FlUnit/README.md

 }
 ```

+As shown above, tests are defined as public static gettable properties of public static classes, with the help of a fluent builder to construct them.
 More examples can be found in the [example test project](./src/Example.TestProject/ExampleTests.cs).

 Pros
-- Succinct, readable (sorta - better than MSpec, anyway..)
+- Succinct, readable
-- Easy to do separate evaluation of each assertion if the runner supports it.
-Even have the option naming them automatically via ToString of expression bodies.
+- Each assertion can be recorded as a separate result of the test.
+LINQ Expression-valued assertions are named automatically via ToString of expression bodies.
-- Should be easy enough to extend to data driven (GivenEachOf..), even in combo (AndEachOf..)
+- Should be easy enough to extend to data driven (GivenEachOf..), even in combination (AndEachOf..)

 Cons
-- Pushes you towards using lambdas for stuff, BUT for the "When", if exceptions are thrown the stack trace isn't gonna be fun.
-- Delegate params get unwieldy for even a modest number of separate pre-reqs.
-Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it.
+- Delegate params get unwieldy for even a modest number of separate "Given" clauses.
+Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it - as shown above.